 If you are arriving by vehicle, stewards will direct you to the holding area to park while you get your wristbands and vehicle pass.
 Car drivers will then be directed to the car park, and campervans, caravans and trailer tents will be directed to the live-in vehicle area.
 Please follow stewards’ instructions as they are looking out for your safety and that of everyone at the event.

 NGG’s event is spread over two fields, one for camping and one for entertainments.
 You’ll be able to choose whether to camp close to the entertainments, or in a peaceful spot on the far edge of the field.
 It’s not far from the car parking area to the camping areas, but if you need assistance moving your camping gear the Baggage Trikes will be on hand to assist you.
 Ask stewards at our Welcome Tent for directions to Family Camping, Quiet Camping, General Camping and Accessible Camping.

 The event closes late Sunday, and camp site is available until Monday.

 Our Accessible Camping Area is as close to the main event area as possible and close to the disabled toilets.
 The Resource Living solar fire engine by the main stage will provide charging for mobility scooters or electric wheelchairs.

 There are clean composting toilets on site, and hot showers heated by a wood burner.
 There are drinking water taps placed throughout the campsite.
 There are also plenty of recycling points.

-Bear in mind that there’s no mains electricity or generators at NGG.
+NGG is powered by solar and pedal-power, there is no mains electricity or generators at NGG.
 There will be a variety of cafes and food stalls, the NGG bar, and Tat 4 Tibet’s site shop selling useful essentials.
 Cashback is available from the bar.